mohamedsaad308/fyyur/README.md

+# Fyyur
-# Fyyur is a flask web app for booking artists and venues
+flask web app for booking artists and venues
-# Run the app from terminal with "python run.py"
+Run the app from terminal by "python run.py" on app directory